rraheemp/FINAL_CONTROLLER/README.md

 This can be installed through the board manager in Platformio.

 The libraries used in this project include:
-AccelStepper
+AccelStepper,
-Blynk
+Blynk,
-ESP32 AnalogWrite
+ESP32 AnalogWrite,
-MAX6675 Library
+MAX6675 Library,
-Ticker
+Ticker.

 They can all be installed using the library manager in Platformio